Autodesk-Forge/design.automation-custom-data-viewer/README.md

 The sample app has essentially three parts

 ##1.
 ARX Application
-The ARX application is written in .NET, it has a command called ‘TEST’.
+The ARX application is written in .NET, it has a command called â€˜TESTâ€™.
 The TEST command extracts any XData associated with the entities to a JSON file.
 The ARX is uploaded as part of a custom package using the DesignAutomation API, and run as part of a custom activity.

 ##2.
 AWS Lambdas